Hershel “Woody” Williams

 He returned five times to his own lines for fresh flamethrowers and demolition charges before charging forward again.
 He mounted one pillbox, stuck the nozzle of his flamethrower through the air vent and blasted the occupants with a fatal burst of fire.
 In another desperate episode, enemy infantrymen charged him in a bayonet attack, but he managed to destroy them with his flamethrower.
 The combat was so fierce, Williams has no memory of much of it.
 But his courageous and selfless actions helped clear the way for the Marines to advance.

 Williams remained on Iwo Jima throughout the five-week battle and was wounded by shrapnel on March 5.
 He returned to the United States on September 5 and was awarded the Medal of Honor by President Harry S Truman on October 5, 1945, at the White House.
 He served for many years in the Marine Corps Reserve and in 2010 helped found the non-profit Woody Williams Foundation to honor, recognize and serve Gold Star families and the legacy of their fallen loved ones.
 In March 2020, Williams attended the commissioning of the USS Hershel “Woody Williams Expeditionary Sea Base vessel in Norfolk, Virginia.
-He is the last surviving Medal of Honor recipient from World War II.
+Before his passing on June 29, 2022, he was the last surviving Medal of Honor recipient from World War II.

 Modern portraiture by William Hereford